pickfire/www/posts/learn/site.md

 Setting up this site for free
 =============================
-In the process of creating this site with a abnormal way (using ddns), most people had told me to give up and go buy a domain, I refuse.
+In the process of creating this site with an abnormal way (using ddns), most people had told me to give up and go buy a domain, I refuse.
 And now, here am I.